Farah, Afghanistan: Demographics

-Recent statistics showed the city population of about 563,026.
+According to Afghanistan's National Statistics and Information Authority, the Farah municipality has an estimated population of 141,091 people.
+In 2015 the population was 109,000 people.
 Pashtuns form the majority of the city's population, constituting 80%, with the Tajiks at 10% and the 10% remaining Balochis.

-The provincial dominant language is Pashto and Dari (Farsi).
+The main languages spoken are Pashto and Dari.

 Economy

 The city is a major trading and farming center in this area.

 Transport

 The Farah Airport is located next to the city and as of May 2014 had regularly scheduled flights to Herat.

 There are secondary roads in different directions from the city.
-As of 2010, Farah City had 30 km of paved roads, 136 km of gravel roads and 150 km of unpaved roads.
+As of 2010, Farah had 30 km of paved roads, 136 km of gravel roads and 150 km of unpaved roads.
 The major road is Route 515 which connects Farah to the Ring Road.
 Both roads were improved in 2009 with support from several ISAF countries.

+Education

+There are a number of schools in Farah.
+There are also a number of universities.

 Healthcare

-The city is served by Farah City Hospital.
+There are a number of hospitals and health clinics in the city.
+The Farah City Hospital is one of the largest hospitals.